ubaldot/vim-outline/README.md

 Vista! with ALE and Tagbar require ctags, which is a tool that I don't have installed (I know, I should).

-What I needed was something self-contained (i.e. no-dependencies), easily configurable, fast and reliable that just support me to get my job done, no matter if lacks bells and whistles and if the outcome is just an imprecise sketch with noisy entries.
+What I needed was a self-contained tool (i.e. no-dependencies), which is easily configurable, fast and reliable and that would just support me to get my job done, no matter if lacks bells and whistles and if the outcome is just an imprecise sketch with noisy entries.

 ## Installation
 Use any plugin manager or the builtin Vim plugin manager.